rightjs/rightjs-docs/docs/en/comparison.md

 # Comparison

-A few words about basic differences and similarities between RightJS and other major JavaScript frameworks.
+A few words on differences and similarities between RightJS and other major JavaScript frameworks.

 ## Disclaimer

-Except the obvious reason of brainwashing and making you use RightJS, this article is meant to give you some ideas where RightJS is situated (or supposed to be situated) relatively to other JavaScript frameworks.
+Besides the obvious purpose of brainwashing and having you choose RightJS, this article is meant to give you an idea where RightJS is situated (or supposed to be situated) in relation to other JavaScript frameworks.

-And I have a humble hope that you understand or at least have a feeling that this is the author's opinion, that obviously doesn't have anything to do with other people's reality and therefore should not be trusted.
+Furthermore, I have the humble hope that you understand this as the author's opinion which for obvious reasons doesn't have anything to do with other people's realities and therefore should not be trusted.

 ## RightJS vs. jQuery

-Both quite small, modular and relay on plugins and extensions.
+Both are quite small, modular and rely on plugins and extensions.
 Both have quite a lot of short and handy methods.
-And both help you write a compact code.
+And both help you write compact code.

-The main difference between them is that jQuery is more oriented to procedural and functional approaches.
-RightJS provides basic functional and procedural programming features too, but it's more object-oriented and made to be closer to the server-side developers who work with dynamic languages like Ruby and Python.
+The main difference is that jQuery is more oriented towards procedural and functional approaches.
+RightJS on the other hand provides basic functional and procedural programming features, too, but it's more object-oriented and designed to be familiar to server-side developers who work with dynamic languages like Ruby and Python.

-Another major difference is that jQuery works internally isolating all the processes inside its own scope, RightJS on the other hand extends the JavaScript unit prototypes and provides an instant access to most of its features.
+Another major difference is that jQuery internally isolates all its processes inside of an own scope whereas RightJS extends the JavaScript unit prototypes and thus provides instant and more semantic access to most of its features.

-### Pros and Contras
+### Pros and Cons

 * \+ Extensive object-oriented abilities
 * \+ Immediately available native class extensions
 * \+ Additional handy features like 'call-by-name'
 * \+ Shared modules {Observer} and {Options}
-* \+ More readable and clean syntax
+* \+ More readable and cleaner syntax
 * \+ Much better performance
-* \+ Much more compact and modular UI Library
+* \+ Much more compact and modular UI library
-* \+ Cleaner and better organized internal code
+* \+ Cleaner and better organization of internal code
-* \- No safe-mode (at least yet)
+* \- No safe-mode (at least not yet)

 ## RightJS vs. Prototype/Scriptaculous

-Prototype and RightJS have quite a lot in common and based on the same principle of `prototype` extensions.
-More of that RightJS inherited the naming principles and many method and class names are the same or similar to the ones you might see in Prototype.
+Prototype and RightJS have quite a lot in common and are based on the same principle of `prototype` extensions.
+Moreover, RightJS inherited the naming principles and many method and class names from what you might see in Prototype.

-The difference between them is that RightJS is a modular framework with a small simple core and plugins, when Prototype is more like a monolithic all-in-one framework.
-Then RightJS is mostly the modern browsers oriented, keeping all the old browsers support in a separated module with patches, when Prototype has a special public API for faster elements processing on old browsers.
+The differences are that RightJS is a modular framework with a small simple core and plugins, whereas Prototype is more of a monolithic all-in-one framework.
+And RightJS mostly aims at modern browsers keeping all the old browsers support in a separate module with patches.
+Prototype on the other hand has a special public API for faster elements processing on old browsers.

-### Pros and Contras
+### Pros and Cons

-* \+ Modular, plugins oriented structure
+* \+ Modular and plugin oriented structure
 * \+ Much smaller size
 * \+ Much better performance
 * \+ No rarely used code and obsolete features
 * \+ Cleaner and more compact syntax
 * \+ Additional features like call-by-name and function extensions
 * \+ Better and more flexible Fx library
-* \+ Basic Fx and Cookies support out of box
+* \+ Basic Fx and cookies support out of box
 * \+ Own UI library and plugins collection
-* \- No fast class-level functions (needed only with IE6 and 7 browsers)
+* \- No fast class-level functions (needed only for old IE 6 and 7 browsers)

 ## RightJS vs. Mootools

-RightJS and Mootools are pretty similar too, both started on the road of making a better Prototype, and as the matter of fact RightJS cherry-picked quite a few interesting things from Mootools.
+RightJS and Mootools are pretty similar, too.
+Both started with the goal of making a better Prototype and as a matter of fact RightJS cherry-picked quite a few interesting things from Mootools.

-But there are several differences between them.
-Mootools brings quite a lot of functional approach features, like carrying and call-chains, and tends to mix them with the object-orented approach providing some interesting features and its own way of doing the thins.
-RightJS comparing to Mootools is a simpler tool.
-It has both functional and object-oriented features, but RightJS keeps them separated allowing a developer to choose how he wants to deal with his task.
+But there are several differences between them as well.
+Mootools brings quite a lot of functional features like carrying and call-chains.
+And it tends to mix them with the object-orented approach which provides some interesting features and its an own way of doing things.
+Having said that, RightJS is a simpler tool.
+It has both functional and object-oriented features, but RightJS keeps them separated in order to allow the developer to choose how he wants to deal with things.

-Another difference is that Mootools tries to bring its own naming system for methods, classes and modules, when RightJS tries to stay close to the more or less standard Prototype and Ruby/Python naming principles.
+Another difference is that Mootools tries to bring its own naming system for methods, classes and modules when RightJS tries to stay as close to the more or less standard Prototype and Ruby/Python naming principles.

-### Pros and Contras
+### Pros and Cons

-* \+ A bit compacter core and modules
+* \+ A bit more compact core and modules
 * \+ Better performance
 * \+ More standard, clean and readable syntax
 * \+ Simplified way of dealing with everyday problems
 * \+ Better Fx library where you just specify the end result
-* \- I don't really see any significant contras in here
+* \- I don't really see any significant cons here

 ## RightJS vs. YUI and Dojo

-Dojo and YUI frameworks are similar and both quite different comparing to RightJS.
-RightJS is a modern framework more like Ruby, when YUI it's more like an equivalent of Java.
-Dojo is probably closer to Python.
+Dojo and YUI frameworks are similar and both differ quite noticable from RightJS which is a modern framework in the spirit of Ruby.
+YUI on the other hand is more the equivalent of Java and Dojo probably closer to Python.

-The key difference between them is that YUI and Dojo work inside their own namespaces and you supposed to work through their nested API.
-RightJS on the other hand, provides you an instant access to most of its features so that whenever you have an object you can immediately call its functionality, creating chains, etc.
+The key difference between them is that YUI and Dojo work inside their own namespaces and you are supposed to work through their nested APIs.
+RightJS provides you instant access to most of its features on the objects themselves and thus makes it very easy to call or chain these features.

-### Pros and Contras
+### Pros and Cons

-* \+ Smaller, modular library
+* \+ Smaller and modular library
-* \+ Let you write much more compact applications code
+* \+ Let you write much more compact application code
 * \+ Instant access to the functionality
-* \+ Dynamic languages like extensions for the core classes
+* \+ Dynamic approach like extensions of core classes
 * \+ Functional approach features
-* \- Doesn't have it's own namespace
+* \- Doesn't have its own namespace